nsnam/ns-3-dev-git/doc/tutorial/source/tracing.rst

 .. sourcecode:: bash

-  $ ./waf --run fifth > cwnd.dat 2>&1
+  $ ./ns3 --run fifth > cwnd.dat 2>&1

-Now edit up "cwnd.dat" in your favorite editor and remove the waf build status and drop lines, leaving only the traced data (you could also comment out the ``TraceConnectWithoutContext("PhyRxDrop", MakeCallback (&RxDrop));`` in the script to get rid of the drop prints
+Now edit up "cwnd.dat" in your favorite editor and remove the ns3 build status and drop lines, leaving only the traced data (you could also comment out the ``TraceConnectWithoutContext("PhyRxDrop", MakeCallback (&RxDrop));`` in the script to get rid of the drop prints